awegsche/pyrgtpsa/README.md

   0 |    4.0000000000000e0 |  0  0  0  0  0  0 |  0
 ```

+**Warning:** please note, that for now, only `Float`s are working in the constructor of `TpsaND`,
+all other types (including integers) are truncated from the array, often resulting in quite a mess.
+I will addresss this soon.

 ## The fun part

 Now, calculating `2*2` is not that exciting, let's take a look at the `sin` function: